 In order to qualify for the civil service exam to become a University Police Officer, candidates must possess either: 60 college credits, or two years of active military service with an honorable discharge may be substituted for 30 of the 60 hours of college credit.
 This educational requirement is a higher standard than many municipal or county law enforcement agencies.
 Many officers in University Police possess Bachelor's and/or Master's degrees.
 Following the written test, candidates who scored high enough to be reachable must pass a standardized physical test that involves pushups, sit-ups, and a 1.5 mile run.
 Following the physical agility testing, candidates advancing must clear psychological and medical screening.
 In addition, substantial background testing/checking takes place, including fingerprinting.

-A University Police Officer is responsible for the detection and prevention of crime and the enforcement of state and local laws, rules and regulations in a diverse educational environment throughout twenty-eight State University of New York campuses.
+A University Police officer is responsible for the detection and prevention of crime, and the enforcement of state and local laws, rule and regulations in a diverse educational environment throughout twenty-eight State University of New York campuses.

-Officers are part of the educational process.
-They speak on topics such as sexual assault, drugs, crime prevention and traffic safety.
+Officers are part of the educational process and teach on such topics as crime prevention, drug awareness, sexual assault and traffic safety.
 They develop and maintain a positive relationship with students, faculty and staff in order to ensure the safety and cooperation of the entire campus community.

-To become a SUNY University Police Officer, a person must:
+To become a University Police Officer, a person must: